MAKE AN APPOINTMENT WITH US TODAY!

-Your dentist, when examining your child’s mouth, will look for the following things in the first appointment:
+When examining your child’s mouth, the dentist will look for the following things in the first appointment:

 - Assessing jaw development